DayuanTan/SUMO_Guide_with_Examples/dayuan/generateNetfileOSM.md

 `--> 221M Sep 27 06:43 district-of-columbia.net.xml`

 Rationale:
 - There are multiple degrees of freedom when importing data from OSM.
-SUMO provides recommended typemaps in the folder <SUMO_HOME>/data/typemap/.
+SUMO provides recommended **typemaps in the folder <SUMO_HOME>/data/typemap/**.
 They are explained below.
-- osmNetconvert.typ.xml: default settings. appropriate for rural and motorway scenarios.
+- ***osmNetconvert.typ.xml***: default settings. appropriate for rural and motorway scenarios.
 This is used in the absence of user-specified types.
 All other typemaps are intended as patches to this typemap
-- osmNetconvertUrbanDe.typ.xml: Changes default speeds to reflect typical urban speed limits (50km/h)
+- ***osmNetconvertUrbanDe.typ.xml***: Changes default speeds to reflect typical urban speed limits (50km/h)
-- --geometry.remove: Simplifies the network (saving space) without changing topology
+- **--geometry.remove**: Simplifies the network (saving space) without changing topology
-- --roundabouts.guess: This sets the appropriate right-of-way rules at roundabouts.
+- **--roundabouts.guess**: This sets the appropriate right-of-way rules at roundabouts.
 (Explicit right-of-way rules are not imported from OSM).
 If this option is not used and roundabouts are not defined manually, then traffic jams will likely occur at roundabouts
-- --ramps.guess.
+- **--ramps.guess**.
 Acceleration/Deceleration lanes are often not included in OSM data.
 This option identifies likely roads that have these additional lanes and causes them to be added
-- --junctions.join.
+- **--junctions.join**.
 See #Junctions
-- --tls.guess-signals, --tls.discard-simple, --tls.join.
+- **--tls.guess-signals, --tls.discard-simple, --tls.join**.
 See #Traffic_Lights

 It tells "Success." when finish.

-`--> 63M Sep 27 06:45 district-of-columbia.poly.xml`

 ## 3. Importing additional Polygons (Buildings, Water, etc.)
 OSM-data not only contains the road network but also a wide range of additional polygons such as buildings and rivers.
 These polygons can be imported using POLYCONVERT and then added to a sumo-gui-configuration.